Tarun Khaitan

 - ‘Indirect discrimination’ in Kasper Lippert-Rasmussen ed, Routledge Handbook of the Ethics of Discrimination (Routledge 2017) 30–41

-- Cited by the CJEU Advocate General in Instituto Nacional de la Seguridad Social (Case C‑625/20)
+- Cited by the Advocate General at the Court of Justice of the European Union in KM v Instituto Nacional de la Seguridad Social (Case C‑625/20, 2022)

 - ‘Equality: Legislative Review under Article 14’ in Sujit Choudhry et al eds, The Oxford Handbook of Indian Constitutional Law (OUP 2016) 699–719